CWRuo/mcpu_LED/README.md

 Power cosumption is 45.1mA, or 49.5mA when USB BLASTER connected.

-Total logic elements using 72 on EP4CE22C8.
+It use 72 logic elements on EP4CE22C8.

 GPL License.